shuaibw/cse6302project/README.md

 - **Semantic Violations**
   Misuse or absence of meaningful content or attributes that convey context to assistive technologies.
   _Example:_ Using placeholder text like `"image123"` for alt attributes.

+ Each violation entry includes:

+- **Violation Name**
+- **Violation Description**
+- **WCAG Guidelines** it violates
+- **Impact** rating, the severity of each violation based on how much it hinders user interaction with the Web content
+- **Supplementary Information** required alongside the HTML to understand, detect, and correct the violation (e.g., image for image-alt-not-descriptive)

 > 📝 The full list of violations and their metadata is available in [taxonomy_web_accessibility_violations.md](taxonomy_web_accessibility_violations.md).